-If you meet one of our Mortgage Masters at a party (and you might) the most common question they get asked is, “how long does it take to get a mortgage?”
+The most common question our mortgage masters get asked is, “how long does it take to get a mortgage?”

 Here’s the truth: every buyer is different, and it takes a different amount of time for each person or couple.

 First Time Buyers who’ve got everything covered and walk in our door with over 10 percent of the value of your house saved (20 percent if you’re a mover or 2nd time buyer), enough to cover the extras (like the solicitor, surveyor and all those hidden costs) and can prove your repayment capacity (i.e. you can comfortably afford repayments on the mortgage) then the whole process could be completed in a matter of weeks.
 For others, it could take months.

 Another truth is that most people don’t walk in the door with absolutely every box ticked.
 We know that you’re probably not focused on getting a mortgage all day every day.
 Life comes at you in different ways and things may be a little delayed or disrupted this year, and we know that people are at different stages in their mortgage journeys.